onlyutkarsh/mermaid-viewer/README.md

 ## License

-MIT - if you build on Mermaid Diagram Lens, please keep the copyright notice intact and include attribution to Utkarsh Shigihalli in your distribution or documentation.
+MIT - if you build on Mermaid Live Preview, please keep the copyright notice intact and include attribution to Utkarsh Shigihalli in your distribution or documentation.